Skip to main content

 The Three Things That Actually Determine Recovery

 1. Whether the source of stress changes.
-If your burnout is caused by a specific job, manager, or workload, recovery stalls until that changes.
-You can build coping skills while the stressor is active, but full recovery requires either removing the stressor or fundamentally changing your relationship to it.
+If your burnout is caused by a specific job, manager, or workload, recovery often stalls until that changes.
+You can build coping skills while the stressor is active, but full recovery usually requires either removing the stressor or fundamentally changing your relationship to it.

 What Recovery Actually Looks Like